WebberZone/top-10/readme.txt

 * Bug fixes:
 	* Post count should only display once within the content within the main loop
 	* Fixed labels in the Dashboard
+	* Custom Post Type labels could cause an issue in Network view of popular posts

 For previous changelog entries, please refer to the separate changelog.txt file or [Github Releases page](https://github.com/WebberZone/top-10/releases)